Gymnodoris sp. #7

 varies from cream to pale pink with pale orange spots.
 The

 cephalic hood is narrow and triangular.
-The gills are simple and form an
+The gills are simple, form an

 are sometimes tipped with small, pale-orange spots.
 The smaller and